webdjoe/pyvesync/README.md

 3. `cookStop` - Cooking is paused and can be resumed
 4. `cookEnd` - Cooking is ended and can be resumed
 5. `heating` - Air fryer is preheating
-6. `heatStop` - Preheat is paused and can be resumed
+6. `preheatStop` - Preheat is paused and can be resumed
 7. `heatEnd` - Preheat is ended and cooking mode can be started with `cook_from_preheat()` method

 `VeSyncAirFryer158.is_heating` - Returns true if air fryer is preheating